 Other Contract Considerations

-In Bendywood contracts, Kirkpatrick said that “fenced yards are a requirement but there are exceptions, and we are careful selling to homes with young children that may accidently open a door.
+In Bendywood contracts, Kirkpatrick said that “fenced yards are a requirement but there are exceptions, and we are careful selling to homes with young children that may accidentally open a door.
 We explain about changing food from puppy to adult, and that the dogs are unaware of heights and to protect them from falling off decks and step railings.

 “We have a 20-page packet we give with every puppy and a three-page list of instructions with every litter.
 Show puppies have different guidelines and breeding agreements, especially health clearances recommended by the Border Terrier Club of America.”